kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 XPath support
 -------------

+The s1kd-brexcheck tool only fully supports XPath 1.0 expressions, with partial support for EXSLT and XPath 2.0 functions.
+The XPath 2.0 function support is considered experimental, and must be enabled with the --xpath2 option.

-The s1kd-brexcheck tool only supports XPath 1.0 expressions.
-If the XPath given for the `<objectPath>` of a rule is not a valid XPath 1.0 expression, the rule will be ignored when validating objects.
+If the XPath given for the `<objectPath>` of a rule is invalid, the rule will be ignored when validating objects.
 A warning will be printed to stderr, and the XML report will contain an `<xpathError>` element for each error.

 EXIT STATUS
 ===========